Jspahiu/AI-Smart-Learning-Assistant/README.md

 ## 📝 Project Description

 This project is an advanced AI assistant that interacts with users only when their face is detected.
 It combines computer vision, speech recognition, and state-of-the-art AI to provide a truly hands-free and interactive experience.
-All responses are spoken aloud using realistic TTS voices!
+All responses are spoken aloud using realistic TTS voices **v2.0.0 and above!**!

 ### 🔄 How It Works